pfq/PFQ/INSTALL.md

 In order to obtain the maximum performance from PFQ you have to configure your system and design your application properly.

 Interrupt affinity is indeed a crucial step required for both NAPI context and user-space application to work at the best condition.
-A bad setup may dramatically impact on the performance.
+A good setup dramatically impacts on the performance.

-Multiple-queue NICs, like Intel 82599 for instance, allow a simple interrupt affinity by means of the script set_irq_affinity.sh.
-Such a setup is sufficient in most cases.
+Multiple-queue NICs, like Intel 82599 for instance, allow to setup interrupt affinity.
+In most case the script set_irq_affinity.sh is sufficient.
+For more advanced setup, we suggest to use irq-affinity Haskell script shipped with the framework.

-In addition to this, when configuring PFQ please bear in mind the following notes.
+In addition to this, when configuring PFQ bear in mind the following notes.

 * The load balancing can be enabled on Intel 82599 by means of RSS or VMDQ.
 Other vendors may provide different technologies.

 * A good choice setup is to distribute interrupts among cores.
 The more core you have the best performance you obtain from PFQ.
 We have tested it with 12 cores with great satisfaction :-) -- 14.8Mpps collected at user-space with 3 CPUs, on top of a 2.66 Ghz 6-cores Xeon processor and Intel 82599 NIC.

 * For a single capturing thread, a reserved core gives it the best performance.
-Although the PFQ library is written in C++11, the new standard has no means to setup the affinity for a std::thread.
-To do this you have to go native and use the non-posix system call pthread_setaffinity_np.

 * Flow Control of the NIC may slow down the link.
 Use ethtool to disable it.